Supply Chain Risks to the Vaccine Rollout

 “I created the CTI League to take part in this global war against the pandemic and to make sure that nobody would die because of a cyberattack during this sensitive time,” says Zaidenberg.
 The league’s co-founders also include security leaders Marc Rogers of Okta and Christopher Mills and Nate Warfield at Microsoft.

 When COVID-19 first emerged, the idea that anyone would take advantage of such a dire situation to disrupt healthcare might have seemed unfathomable.
 Yet around the same time, cybercriminal gangs began extorting vaccine test facilities.
-A significant ransomware attack disrupted operations and delayed surgeries at Brno University Hospital in the Czech Republic, another major COVID-19 testing facility.
+A significant ransomware attack disrupted operations and delayed surgeries at Brno University Hospital< in the Czech Republic, another major COVID-19 testing facility.
+Since the pandemic began, the CTI League has helped numerous hospitals, pharmaceutical companies and suppliers cope with a spiraling security threat from malicious actors targeting the world’s population when it is at its weakest.
+The league’s message: Healthcare needs to batten down the hatches.

 Ransomware rises

-Ransomware attacks, which almost always begin with a phishing attempt, have hit the healthcare industry particularly hard with the spread of COVID-19.
+Ransomware attacks, which almost always begin with a phishing scam, have hit the healthcare industry particularly hard with the spread of COVID-19.
 A 2021 Netwrix survey found that nearly 40% of healthcare organizations faced cloud-based ransomware attacks in 2020, and 32% needed days to discover accidental data leakage and supply chain compromises, leaving them dangerously exposed.
 Separately, VMware Carbon Black researchers found 239.4 million attempted attacks targeting healthcare organizations in 2020, with an average of 816 attempts per endpoint, or a 9,851% jump from 2019.

 Many attacks involved what’s known as “island hopping,” where bad guys build on an attack against one organization to launch secondary infections among other organizations, partners and patients.

 The practice is similar to the way in which Russian spies are believed to have pulled off a massive supply chain hack of U.S. government systems in late 2019.
 Last year, operatives planted code in servers owned by SolarWinds, a major software contractor.
 That route is similar to a series of cyberattacks thought to have been the work of the North Korean government, which infiltrated companies and governments distributing Pfizer’s coronavirus vaccine.
-Researchers from the Department of Homeland Security and IBM believe criminals were attempting to steal network log-in credentials from executives and officials connected to the “cold chain” refrigeration storage process for the Pfizer vaccine, which must be kept at a minimum of minus 76 degrees Fahrenheit until shortly before inoculation.

 Attacks go crazy